 Take the following courses to learn more about human trafficking:

-• CTIP Student Guide to Preventing Human Trafficking: This guide teaches military-connected high school students about human trafficking, helping them understand how human trafficking is occurring online and in student settings.
-For more information, visit this CTIP page.
+- CTIP Student Guide to Preventing Human Trafficking: This guide teaches military-connected high school students about human trafficking, helping them understand how human trafficking is occurring online and in student settings.
+It is accompanied by a Parent Resource Guide for military-connected parents, which explains to parents why it is important to educate students about human trafficking and walks parents through the course topics.
+For more information, visit the CTIP Student Guide page.

 You can self-register for a JKO account if you have a CAC.
 If you don’t have a CAC but have a government or military email account (ending in .mil, .gov, nps.edu or dodea.edu), you may obtain a login and password account.
 If you do not have a CAC or government or military email account, you may request a sponsored account.
 You can find a link to request the sponsored account on the JKO login page.